yaneyba/pitchcraft-app/README.md

 **Build errors with TypeScript**: Make sure all dependencies are installed and TypeScript version is compatible.

+**API errors**:
-**API errors**: Verify your Gemini API key is valid and has sufficient quota.
+- Verify your Gemini API key is set in the `.env` file
+- Check that `VITE_GEMINI_API_KEY` environment variable is accessible
+- Ensure API key has sufficient quota

 **Styling issues**: Ensure PostCSS and Tailwind CSS are properly configured.

+**DataProvider errors**:
+- Check provider configuration in `DataProviderFactory`
+- Verify localStorage is available in your browser
+- Use Memory providers as fallback for testing

+**Footer not sticking**: The layout uses flexbox with `min-h-screen` - ensure parent containers maintain proper flex structure.

 ## 📞 Support